liofal/nixos/README.md

         *   `make authentik-gen-key`: Generate and print the key to standard output.
         *   `make authentik-shell`: Open an interactive shell in the tool's Nix environment (provides `openssl`).

+*   **Htpasswd Hash Generation (`htpasswd-hash`)**
+    *   Purpose: Generates a bcrypt hash for a given password using `htpasswd`.
+The output is suitable for use in htpasswd files and has the username and colon prefix removed.
+    *   Requires: No specific setup required.
+    *   Commands:
+        *   `make htpasswd-hash`: Run the tool and you will be prompted to enter the password interactively.
+The hash will be printed to the terminal.

 ### Running a Tool

 1.  **Run a specific tool:**